-Note - The sign prescribed above, and the graphics used are to be: a. in a form; b. of a size; c. illuminated to a level; which allows the information on the sign to be readily understood, at all times, by a pe in a fire fighting appliance up to 4.5m from the sign.
-RAD44 4 For development that contains on-site fire hydrants external to buildings, those hydrants are identified by way of marker posts and raised reflective pavements markers in the manner prescribed in the technical note Fire hydrant indication system produced by the Queensland Department of Transport and Main Roads.
+Note - The sign prescribed above, and the graphics used are to be:

+- a. in a form;

+- b. of a size;

+- c. illuminated to a level;

+which allows the information on the sign to be readily understood, at all times, by a person in a fire fighting appliance up to 4.5m from the sign.

+For development that contains on-site fire hydrants external to buildings, those hydrants are identified by way of marker posts and raised reflective pavements markers in the manner prescribed in the technical note Fire hydrant indication system produced by the Queensland Department of Transport and Main Roads.

 Note - Technical note Fire hydrant indication system is available on the website of the Queensland Department of Transport and Main Roads.

-Use specific requirements Resident ial uses (Dwelling units and Caretaker's accommodation) RAD45 The dwelling is provided with a separate pedestrian entrance to that of the non-residential use on-site.
+Use specific requirements

+Residential uses (Dwelling units and Caretaker's accommodation)

+The dwelling is provided with a separate pedestrian entrance to that of the non-residential use on-site.

 RAD46 Dwellings are located behind or above the non-residential use on-site.

-RAD47 Dwellings are provided with a private open space area that: a. is directly accessible from a living area within the dwelling; b. is screened for privacy; b. is screened for privacy; b. is screened for privacy; c. ground floor dwellings include a minimum private open spaces area of 16m with a minimum dimension of 4m that is not located in front of the main building line; or c. ground floor dwellings include a minimum private open spaces area of 16m with RAD48 c. ground floor dwellings include a minimum private open spaces area of 16m with a minimum dimension of 4m that is not located in front of the main building line; or d. above ground floor dwellings include a minimum private open space area of 8m with c. ground floor dwellings include a minimum private open spaces area of 16m with a minimum dimension of 4m that is not located in front of the main building line; or d. above ground floor dwellings include a minimum private open space area of 8m with a minimum dimension of 2.5m.
-The street number is clearly displayed at the entrance to the dwelling, and at the front of c. ground floor dwellings include a minimum private open spaces area of 16m with a minimum dimension of 4m that is not located in front of the main building line; or d. above ground floor dwellings include a minimum private open space area of 8m with a minimum dimension of 2.5m.
+Dwellings are provided with a private open space area that:

+- a. is directly accessible from a living area within the dwelling; - b. is screened for privacy; - c. ground floor dwellings include a minimum private open spaces area of 16m2 with a minimum dimension of 4m that is not located in front of the main building line; or - d. above ground floor dwellings include a minimum private open space area of 8m2 with a minimum dimension of 2.5m.

 The street number is clearly displayed at the entrance to the dwelling, and at the front of the site to enable identification by emergency services.

+Home based business

+A maximum of 1 employee (not a resident) OR 2 customers OR customers from within 1 Small rigid vehicle (SRV) or smaller are permitted on the site at any one time.

+Home based business(s) (35) occupy an area of the existing dwelling or on-site structure not greater than 40m2 gross floor area.